openstack-archive/kloudbuster/doc/source/quickstart_docker.rst

 ----------------------------------------------------------

-If your OpenStack cloud has full access to the Internet, you can skip this step as KloudBuster will instruct Glance to download the KloudBuster VM inage directly from the OpenStack (skip to next step).
+If your OpenStack cloud has full access to the Internet, you can skip this step as KloudBuster will instruct Glance to download the KloudBuster VM image directly from the OpenStack (skip to next step).

 Otherwise, :ref:`download the latest kloudbuster image <upload_kb_image>` from